Tiger767/Spiralflow/docs.md

 Limitations:
  - All chat flows use the input history returned by the first chat flow plus internal of previous chat flows.
+ - A chat flow can take an input and overwrite the original input with a new output with the same name.
+Be careful.

 <a id="flow.SequentialChatFlows.__init__"></a>